 The book’s practical, hands-on approach to learning helps students master the most essential skills needed in law school, including briefing cases, outlining, taking exams, meeting professor expectations, and many more.
 The authors provide step-by-step instructions and concrete examples to help students navigate each skill.
 The book's user-friendly style and wealth of examples are its greatest assets.

 In this new, updated edition, the authors enhance each topic by simplifying the approach even further and providing additional hypotheticals to turn the abstract into the concrete.
-The new version includes new examples of case briefing, outlining, exam writing, and bar essays.
-The new update also includes an entire new chapter dedicated to the skill of legal writing.
+The second edition includes new examples of case briefing, outlining, exam writing, and bar essays, and also includes an entire chapter dedicated to the skill of legal writing.
 In this new chapter, the authors transform a complicated writing course into a simple, step-by-step guide that makes legal writing attainable for any law student.
-With detailed explanations and examples, tips and insights, this book is a tool no first-year-law student should do without.
+With detailed explanations, examples, tips, and insights, this book is a tool no first-year law student should do without.

 If you are a professor teaching in this field you may request a complimentary copy.